dwalend/blog/_posts/2015-02-28-Enron-Thing.md

     val normalizedGraphAndBetweenness = Brandes.allLeastPathsAndBetweenness(edges,Seq.empty,MostProbable,MostProbable.convertEdgeToLabel)
     val normalizedBetweenness = normalizedGraphAndBetweenness._2

-The nodes with the 10 highest betweenness using this probability model are not that different; debra.perlingiere@enron.com replaced jeff.dasovich@enron.com, and the other rankings moved around a bit.
-The ActivateNetworks assumption was fine.
+The nodes with the 10 highest betweennesses using this probability model are not that different; debra.perlingiere@enron.com replaced jeff.dasovich@enron.com, and the other rankings moved around a bit.
+ActivateNetworks' assumption was fine.

     (chris.germany@enron.com,72725.80682360567)
     (steven.kean@enron.com,81287.60122108378)